Shopify Review 2023

 Shopify Integrations & Add-Ons

 Browsing the Shopify App Store is an informative and well-organized experience.
-The multitude of reviews and ratings for each Shopify app is particularly helpful — that’s one benefit of having a strong and vocal community of users.
-And Shopify’s app ecosystem is one of the most extensive I’ve seen.
-With well over 3,200 add-ons to choose from, it’s a good bet that Shopify will integrate with whatever you’re looking for.
+The multitude of reviews and ratings for each Shopify app is particularly helpful.
+And with over 8,000 add-ons to choose from, it’s a good bet that Shopify will integrate with whatever you’re looking for.

-It’s worth repeating that while Shopify does a great job offering the basic features most stores need, advanced functionality definitely will require add-ons.
-That’s part of the reason the app store is so extensive.
-Some of the simpler modules are free, but you may find you also need to integrate with a few software platforms that each have their own monthly subscriptions, even if the initial installation is free.
+It’s worth repeating that while Shopify does a great job offering the basic features most stores need, advanced functionality requires add-ons.
+Some of the simpler modules are free, but you may need to integrate with a few software platforms that each have their own monthly subscriptions, even if the initial installation is free.

 The takeaway here is to make sure you know which features you need before subscribing to Shopify.
-While Shopify can seem like one of the least expensive shopping carts out of the box, the total cost can quickly grow to become the most expensive option if you need lots of advanced features.
-On the plus side, there’s a vast array of options for expanding your store’s functionality gradually as you grow, making Shopify one of the more scalable eCommerce solutions out there.
+While Shopify seems like one of the least expensive shopping carts out of the box, the total cost can quickly grow if you need lots of advanced features.
+On the plus side, there’s a vast array of options for expanding your store’s functionality gradually as you grow, making Shopify a very scalable eCommerce solution.

 Shopify Reviews

 Shopify has overwhelmingly positive reviews on most comment boards and third-party review sites.
-For example, with 4,090 reviews on G2Crowd, where Shopify maintains a 4.5/5 star rating, 2,677 reviews give the software 5 stars, while fewer than 300 rate it less than 4 stars.
-It’s a similar story on Capterra, where 5,651 reviews give a composite 4.5/5 star rating.
+With 4,350 reviews on G2Crowd, where Shopify maintains a 4.5/5 star rating, 2,881 reviews give the software 5 stars, while just 294 rate it less than 4 stars.
+It’s a similar story on Capterra, where 6,107 reviews give a composite 4.5/5 star rating.

-Shopify Inc. has been accredited with the Better Business Bureau since 2012 and maintains an A+ rating there.
+Shopify Inc. has been accredited with the Better Business Bureau since 2012 and maintains an A+ rating.
 On the BBB website, many Shopify complaints recorded came from customers who had difficulty with purchases made from a Shopify-powered website and not actual store owners complaining about their experience with the software.
-However, there are a number of recent complaints posted about problems with account verifications and money being held back.
+However, there are several recent complaints posted about problems with account verifications and money being held back.
 We’ll continue to monitor and update if a trend becomes apparent.

 Negative Shopify Reviews & Complaints

-- Limited Functionality: Because Shopify aims to keep its functions basic and easy to grasp, there are a few missing elements in the features list.
-The necessary add-ons from third parties are almost certainly available in the app store, but the more you add, the more introduced problems you may experience with the software.
-And those apps can come with their own monthly subscription costs, too.
+- Limited Functionality: You’ll likely find a few missing elements in the features list.
+The more you add, the more introduced problems you may experience with the software.

 - Costly Add-Ons: To make up for a lack of functionality, merchants may have to purchase add-ons, which can make Shopify higher priced than competing shopping carts.

-- Poor Customer Service: As I’ve mentioned, opinions on customer service are widely varied.
+- Poor Customer Service: Opinions on customer service are widely varied.
 For every frustrated customer bashing Shopify’s service, there’s one singing its praises.
 Take that how you will.

 - Too-High Fees: Payment processing fees are unavoidable.
 But Shopify stands out for its added transaction fees that can take between 2% and 0.5% of each sale you make through the platform.
 Yes, you can avoid the added fees if you use Shopify Payments.
 But that’s a limiting factor many vendors chafe at.
 And international merchants may be operating in a nation where Shopify Payments isn’t an option.
 Several recent reviews called out Shopify’s subscription fees as a pain point, adding that when combined with transaction fees, Shopify is just too expensive.

-- Poor Service With Shopify Payments: I have read many reviews blaming Shopify Payments for withholding vendors’ payments.
+- Poor Service With Shopify Payments: Some user reviews blame Shopify Payments for withholding vendors’ payments.
 Additionally, Shopify Payments reserves the right to discontinue services for any merchant it deems a risk.
-This has led to quite a bit of frustration among merchants.

 Positive Shopify Reviews & Testimonials